securefederatedai/openfl/docs/source/utilities/splitters_data.rst

 .. note::

-    By default, we shuffle the data and perform equal split (see :class:`openfl.plugins.data_splitters.EqualNumPyDataSplitter`).
+    By default, we shuffle the data and perform equal split (see :class:`openfl.utilities.data_splitters.EqualNumPyDataSplitter`).